FRAUSAI96/Arrhythmia_project/README.md

 # Arrhythmia_project
 Multiclass classification of cardiac arrhythmia from the ECG recordings

-The goal of the work was to implement a machine learning model to classify patients in one of the four classes of cardiac arrhythmias, so the ultimate goal would be to help the diagnosis by the doctor and decide if the category of patients is normal, ventricular arrhythmia, atrial arrhythmia or ischemia.
-The pipeline followed included a phase of data preprocessing, partition of the dataset, feature selection, cross validation and final test with the best model.
+The aim of the work was to implement a machine learning model to classify patients in one of the four classes of cardiac arrhythmias (i.e., normal, ventricular arrhythmia, atrial arrhythmia or ischemia), and therefore to help the diagnosis by the doctor deciding the patient's category.
+The pipeline included data preprocessing, partition of the dataset, feature selection, cross validation and the final testing with the best model.